Wild Yeast baking challenge

 This is the basic recipe for bread using a sourdough starter…and probably the easiest one.

-Whisk the starter into the water add, olive oil, mix well.
-Add flour and salt, mix until the flour is incorporated well.
-Now need to sit and autolyse for about 30 minutes, maximum an hour.
+Whisk the starter into the water add, olive oil, and mix well.
+Add flour and salt, and mix until the flour is incorporated well.
+Now it needs to sit and autolyse for about 30 minutes, a maximum of an hour.

-After the rest you need to knead it nicely in a cute smooth ball.
-Now it’s time for the bulk rise, this can take from 2 hours to 12 maybe…depends on how strong your starter is and the temperature.
-I learnt to “listen” the dough.
+After the rest, you need to knead it nicely in a cute smooth ball.
+Now it’s time for the bulk rise, this can take from 2 hours to 12 maybe… depending on how strong your starter is and the temperature.
+I learnt to “listen” to the dough.
 It is not about the time but the way it looks.
 The idea is for the dough to double in size and look all fluffy.

 For me around 4-5 hours is enough as I live in a hot country.
 If I want a dough to take longer I move it in the living room where there is AC.

-Optional you can give the dough some stretch and folds, 2-3 times, start 30 minutes after the bulk rise.
-You do it the bowl where is rising by stretching the dough and the folding on top, rotate the bowl, do another stretch, about 4 times.
+Optional you can give the dough some stretch and fold 2-3 times, starting 30 minutes after the bulk rise.
+You can do it in the bowl where is rising by stretching the dough and folding it on top, rotating the bowl, and do another stretch, about 4 times.

 After it is shaped needs a second rise, but a shorter one – 30 to 60 minutes, needs to be slightly puffy.
 When you give it a poke it comes back slowly.
 Towards the end of the proofing preheat your oven to 450º F/ 230º C. Right before it goes in the oven, score the dough, I used a serrated knife to do it and it worked well.
 Just one score across.

-When you put it in the oven, reduce temperature to 200C.
+When you put it in the oven, reduce the temperature to 200C.

-I baked it with the lid on for 20 minutes, then took the lid and baked for 40 more minutes.
+I baked it with the lid on for 20 minutes, then took the lid off and baked it for 40 more minutes.

 • 150 gr. sourdough starter